AFROTC-Det-345/llab-spring-23/345 CSQ OI - Spring 23.md

 > “We will not lie, steal, or cheat, nor tolerate among us anyone who does.

 #### 6. Civil Involvements
 While in the AFROTC program, you should respect all civil, military, and school policies and refrain from behavior that leads to being cited or charged by civil, military, or school agencies.
 Any offense, violation of law or ordinance, or any other incident causing adverse involvement or contact with civil, military, or school authorities as an adult or juvenile is an involvement for AFROTC purposes and must be reported in WINGS.
 If you are involved in an incident, you must report the adverse involvement to cadre within 72 hours of the incident.
-The initial cadre point of contact for civil involvements will be Technical Sergeant Aaron Alford.
+The initial cadre point of contact for civil involvements will be Technical Sergeant Jairzinho Chin.

 AFROTC cadets will self-report the Civil Involvement via WINGS at the following link: [https://WINGS.holmcenter.com/psp/hcp/LANDING/PORT_HCP/h/?tab=HOME](https://wings.holmcenter.com/psp/hcp/LANDING/PORT_HCP/h/?tab=HOME)